khrystynaO/blueprints/NCD Enterprise IIoT Gateway/README.md

 ### Step 6: Running the Sample Using Node-RED

 1. **Deploy the Flow:**
-   - Click the **Deploy** button in Node-RED to activate the flow.
-When flow connect to cloud status by the mqtt node will have green color and have text "Connected".
+   - Click the Deploy button in Node-RED to activate the flow.
+When the flow connects to the cloud, the status indicator of the MQTT node will turn green and display the text "Connected."

 2. **Test Your Setup:**
    - Go to Blynk.cloud to check the sensor data and verify everything is working.